rodhilton/resume/out/resume_public.md

 ## Summary

-* Passionate, hard-working problem-solver with strong Computer Science background.
+* Passionate, hardworking problem-solver with strong Computer Science background.

 * Follower of good engineering practices such as Test-Driven Design, Pair Programming, Continuous Integration, and Refactoring.
 Committed to good coding principles such as SOLID, DRY, and YAGNI.

-* Over a decade of experience developing back-end server applications, web applications, web services, applets, and client applications.
+* Over a decade of experience developing back-end server applications, web applications, web services, microservices, applets, and client applications.

-* Polyglot programmer comfortable with variety of procedural, object-oriented, and functional programming languages.
+* Polyglot programmer comfortable with variety of object-oriented and functional programming languages.

 ----